bwentwor/geospatial/index.md

 #Getting started with {{site.data.keyword.geospatialshort_Geospatial}}
 {: #gettingstarted}

-{{site.data.keyword.geospatialfull}}  monitors moving devices from your {{site.data.keyword.Bluemix_notm}} application.
+{{site.data.keyword.geospatialfull}} monitors moving devices from your application in {{site.data.keyword.Bluemix_notm}}.

 Before you begin, make sure that you meet the following requirements:

-* Decide on a {{site.data.keyword.Bluemix_notm}} runtime environment for the application, such as SDK for Node.js.
+* Decide on a runtime environment for the application in {{site.data.keyword.Bluemix_notm}}, such as SDK for Node.js.
 The code examples that are shown here all use Node.js.
 The starter application is also written in Node.js.
 * Install the [cf command-line interface (CLI)](/docs/starters/install_cli.html){:new_window} to interact with {{site.data.keyword.Bluemix_notm}} from the command line.
 * Ensure that you have an [MQTT](http://mqtt.org/){:new_window} message broker to supply geospatial device data and receive event notifications for devices.
 The starter application points to a message broker that generates simulated device information.
 The [Internet of Things Platform](https://console.ng.bluemix.net/catalog/services/internet-of-things-platform/){:new_window} service in {{site.data.keyword.Bluemix_notm}} is a solution to fulfill the need of an MQTT message broker.
 For more information on how to use {{site.data.keyword.geospatialshort_Geospatial}} with the Internet of Things Platform  service, see [Build a connected-car IoT app with {{site.data.keyword.geospatialshort_Geospatial}}](http://www.ibm.com/developerworks/mobile/library/mo-connectedcar-app/index.html){:new_window}.